awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleUp.md

    For more information, see [modify\-replication\-group](https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-replication-group.html) in the *AWS CLI Reference*\.

 1. If you used the `--apply-immediately` parameter, monitor the status of the replication group using the AWS CLI `describe-replication-group` command with the following parameter\.
-When the status changes from *modifying* to *available*, you can begin writing to your new, scaled up replication group\.
+While the status is still in *modifying*, you might see less than 1 second downtime for nodes running on 5\.0\.5 versions and a brief interruption of reads and writes for older versions from the primary node while the DNS entry is updated\.
    + `--replication-group-id` – the name of the replication group\.
 Use this parameter to describe a particular replication group rather than all replication groups\.

    For Linux, macOS, or Unix: